uxumax/access_telebot/README.md

    docker compose up
    ```

    Wait approximately 30 seconds for all services to initialize.
 Once ready, you can start interacting with the bot for testing purposes.
-Note that Nginx port `80` and Postgres port `5432` should be free on your docker host machine.
+Note that Nginx port `8082` and Postgres port `5445` should be free on your docker host machine otherwise feel free change them to any in `.env`.

 ### Admin Panel